 BIOL 2300 (EN)- General Ecology.
-Fall 2019, Fall 2020, Fall 2021 This three credit course is an introduction to the scientific study of relationships between organisms and their physical and biological environments.
+Fall 2019, Fall 2020, Fall 2021, Fall 2022 This three credit course is an introduction to the scientific study of relationships between organisms and their physical and biological environments.
 General ecological and evolutionary principles will be used to interpret patterns in the distribution, abundance, and characteristics of organisms in space and time.

 Invited Lectures and Presentations: